ratwolfzero/hopalong_python/README.md

      - Larger bins (lower number of bins) average densities over broader regions, resulting in a smoother, less detailed density estimate.
 However, this increases density contrast by concentrating normalized density values in fewer, larger bins, making differences between regions of high and low density more pronounced

-Visualization of density matrices can be done seperately for both methods in a flexible manner.
+Visualization of density matrices can be done separately for both methods.

 #### Conclusion